rubyforpeace/ios-app/README.md

 <!-- ABOUT THE PROJECT -->

-Case contact managment app for learning development.
+Court case contact managment app for learning development.

 <!-- GETTING STARTED -->